What is an Outer Rotor Brushless Motor? Comparing Inner and Outer Rotor Designs

 Looking Forward to More Outer Rotor Brushless Motor Tools

 As manufacturers look to drive more traditionally corded tools to cordless, you can expect to see more outer rotor brushless motors.
 Lithium-ion still hasn’t reached the pinnacle of its capabilities.
-Outer rotor designs will help generate more power and efficiency as we push the limits of what battery power can achieve.
+Outer rotor designs help generate more power and efficiency as we push the limits of what battery power can achieve.